pmd/pmd/docs/pages/next_major_development.md

 We're excited to bring you the next major version of PMD!
 Here is a summary of what is planned for PMD 7.

-To give us feedback or to suggest a new feature, drop us a line on [Gitter](https://gitter.im/pmd/pmd)!
+To give us feedback or to suggest a new feature, drop us a line in our [Gitter room](https://app.gitter.im/#/room/#pmd_pmd:gitter.im)!

 ## Summary